sindhujagaur-26/portfolio-website/README.md

 - `css/`: Directory containing the CSS files for styling.
 - `js/`: Directory containing JavaScript files for interactivity.
 - `img/`: Directory for images used on the website.
+- `pdf/`: Directory for storing resume pdf available on the website.

 ## Contributing